Barriers to the adoption of energy efficiency measures in Mostaganem, Algeria.

 Senior Lecturer (A)

 The residential sector of Algeria consumes 29% of the total energy consumption.
-In order to reduce and address this consumption along with the challenges of climate change, Algerian public policy considers energy efficiency investment measures (EEIMs) in the residential sector as a key factor.
-However, despite the recommendations and incitement measures from the government, the adoption of EEIMs among Algerian homeowners is too low.
-In 2018, EEIMs were implemented in 4000 houses, representing only 4% of the government's target - the implementation of EEIMs in 100,000 houses per year.
-This paper accordingly attempts to explore the barriers to the adoption of energy efficiency investment measures.
-To this effect, a questionnaire survey was used for the study with 150 randomly selected Algerian single-family homeowners in the Mostaganem area.
-It was found that the five greatest barriers to the adoption of EEIMs were: (1) the lack of subsidies and rebates on energy efficient equipment, (2) the high initial prices of energy efficient equipment, (3) the lack of techniques and tools for the estimation of saved energy, (4) the unwillingness to borrow money, (5) the difficulty of identifying, procuring, installing, operating, and maintaining energy efficiency measures.
-Principal component analysis (PCA) categorised sixteen barriers around four components: (1) 'Financial' barriers, (2) 'Technological' barriers, (3) 'Lack of time and knowledge' barriers, (4) 'Attitude towards energy efficiency improvements' barriers.
-Finally, multivariate analysis of variance (MANOVA) has shown that the perception of barriers to the adoption of EEIMs also differs in accordance with certain personal characteristics of the homeowner.
+In order to reduce and address this consumption along with the challenges of climate change, the Algerian public policy considers energy efficiency investment measures (EEIMs) in the residential sector as a key factor.
+However, despite the recommendations and incitement measures from the government, the adoption of EEIMs of Algerian homeowners is too low.
+In 2018, EEIMs have been implemented in 4,000 houses.
+This number represents only 4% of the government's target which is the implementation of EEIMs in 100,000 houses per year.
+The present article, accordingly, attempts to explore the barriers to the adoption of EEIMs.
+To this effect, a questionnaire survey with 150 randomly selected Algerian single-family homeowners in Mostaganem area was used for the study.
+It was found that the five greatest barriers to the adoption of EEIMs were: (1) the lack of subsidies and rebates on energy efficient equipment, (2) the high initial prices of energy efficient equipment, (3) the lack of techniques and tools for the estimation of saved energy, (4) the unwillingness to borrow money and (5) the difficulty of identifying, procuring, installing, operating and maintaining energy efficiency measures.
+The principal component analysis categorised 16 barriers around four components: (1) “Financial” barriers, (2) “Technological” barriers, (3) “Lack of time and knowledge” barriers and (4) “Attitude towards energy efficiency improvements” barriers.
+Finally, the multivariate analysis of variance (MANOVA) analysis has shown that the perception of barriers to the adoption of EEIMs also differs in accordance with certain personal characteristics of the homeowner.

 |Journal Article Type||Article|